visheshta15/LearningReactTesting/documents/testing2_TechnicalSyntax.md

 assertion carried out with jest method `expect` `expect(value)`
-`value`:  value that your code produces typically ypu will use expect alomg with a `matcher` function to asert something about the value. matcher can optionally accept an argument which is an correct expected value
+`value`:  value that your code produces typically you will use expect along with a `matcher` function to asert something about the value. matcher can optionally accept an argument which is a correct expected value

 https://jestjs.io/docs/using-matchers
 https://github.com/testing-library/jest-dom